Perfect-Cube/Volkswagon-imobilothon-4.0/Grand Finale/script.md

 # LLM-Powered Monitoring
 "To enhance user experience, BEAM integrates a fine-tuned LLaMA 8B model.
 This system monitors battery health, performance metrics, and driving conditions, providing real-time insights.
 It gives voice alerts and notifications to guide drivers, ensuring they stay informed about critical updates and driving tips.
 Alerts are mode-specific, providing relevant insights for either Eco or Performance mode."

+# tech stack
+Talking about the tech stack of our project, we are using the GYM library to create a simulated environment and learning agent.
+For fine-tuning the Llama model, we utilize the GROQ library by calling its API.
+Additionally, we employ Stable-Baselines3, which provides pre-built reinforcement learning algorithms.
+For text-to-speech generation, we use the Transformers library with Microsoft's SpeechT5 model.
+Finally, we leverage the Datasets library, which offers a seamless way to access and manage datasets for training machine learning models.